Elephant Energy’s Guide to Heat Pump Water Heaters

 Hybrid water heaters often have a longer warranty than a conventional electric water heater.
 For example, the base Rheem electric water heaters come with a 6 year warranty.
 To get a 9 year warranty costs about $100.
 The heat pump water heaters installed by Elephant Energy, on the other hand, come with a 10 year warranty.

 Better rebates and incentives

 As mentioned above, there are also a lot of rebate opportunities when you buy a hybrid water heater.

 Many Colorado utilities like Xcel offer $600 – $800 rebates.
-There’s currently a $300 Federal tax rebate.
-This rebate will jump to $1,750 on January 1, 2023 when the Inflation Reduction Act incentives kick in.
+In Massachusetts, homeowners are eligible for a similarly sized $750 rebate via the Mass Save program.
+There’s currently a $1,750 Federal tax credit for heat pump water heaters, too.
 Many local cities and counties offer rebates, including both Boulder and Boulder County.
 The Inflation Reduction Act offers additional rebates, starting sometime in 2023.

 All told, tax credits and upfront cash rebates significantly lower the cost of installing a hybrid heat pump water heater compared with electric tanked water heaters.